 Tim’s residency will take place at Wellesley for four weeks during August 2023, culminating in our Art Exhibition – ‘Create for a Cause’ with proceeds supporting the Mental Health Foundation.
 This is a very important cause and one that we are very proud to support.
 This year we invite you to join us for the Art Exhibition and purchase art from both the boys and a specially curated selection of Tim’s work.

 Wellesley is proud that art is such a key part of it’s curriculum.
 The school boasts a large, airy art studio and this, coupled with the stunning location between the bush and the sea, creates a great physical environment in which creativity can be nurtured.
 Glen Jorna, Visual Arts Specialist Teacher and a successful artist himself, welcomes a collaboration with the resident artist in his lessons with the boys.
 Moreover, the artist residency allows the boys to experience and work alongside an artist throughout their creative process.
 This has provided yet another dimension to the boys’ art experience at Wellesley.

-2021 Artist in Residence, William (Billy) Carden-Horton (right) with Glen Jorna (left) and Wellesley boys during an art class
+2023 Artist in Residence, Tim Christie and Wellesley boys during an art class

-We welcome you to support our Fundraising Page as part of the boys’ community service initiative ‘Create for Cause.’
+If you are unable to attend the exhibition, but would still like to make a donation, we welcome you to support our Fundraising Page as part of the boys’ community service initiative ‘Create for Cause.’
 100% of donations made directly to this page will go to the Mental Health Foundation.
 Contributions are eligible for 33.33% tax rebates.
-Further, if you are interested in purchasing any of Billy’s work, please let us know or contact Billy directly.
+Further, if you are interested in purchasing any of Tim’s work, please let us know or contact Tim directly.